 It’s common sense but some people don’t get it – never ever leave your dog alone in a car, the temperature will reach ridiculous levels very quickly and can cause dangerous heatstroke.
 By the way did you know that if you see a dog left in a car in the UK, particularly if it looks like it is suffering from the heat and you are unable find the owner of the vehicle, you should phone 999.

-Take heed from that well loved Beatles song and let them be, leave them to laze around, preferably in the shade or indoors with a fan blowing to try and keep them cool.
+Just leave them to laze around, preferably in the shade or indoors with a fan blowing to try and keep them cool.
 Definitely keep them out of the sun at the hottest time, between 11am and 3pm.

-Don’t give them ice cubes to eat – it might seem like you are helping them out but their body will over compensate because it will initially feel it is too cold and heat them up even more.
+Don’t give your dogs ice cubes to eat – it might seem like you are helping them out but their body will over compensate because it will initially feel it is too cold and heat them up even more.
 Dogs already have their own built in mechanism of panting to cool down and releasing heat through their nose and paws and they should be able to do this if they are not in extreme heat.

 Heatstroke is extremely dangerous for dogs and can happen very quickly.
 If your dog shows any signs of heat stroke such as excessive panting, agitation, increased heart rate, drooling or extreme lethargy, make sure they are in a cool place and contact your vet immediately.